 While printed circuit boards are important, they are also fragile, and they can sometimes break or malfunction.
 In today’s post, you will learn some of the most common problems people run across with their printed circuit boards and how you can fix them.

 Soldering problems can lead to malfunctions in your circuit boards.
 Sometimes, technicians who assemble the boards do not heat their solder to a hot enough temperature.
 Because the metal isn’t as hot, it doesn’t adhere to components of the board very easily.
-This can cause components to break or can create issues in the pathways within the board.
+This can cause components to break or create issues in the pathways within the board.

 The introduction of moisture during the soldering process can also cause issues, potentially causing the circuit board to catch on fire.